Khalid Salman: Club career

-Salman started playing for Al-Sadd's Youth Team in 1976 when he was fourteen and got promoted to the senior team in 1978, He used to watch Al Sadd's training sessions which developed his interest.
-He had also won the Youth league in the 1977–78 season.
-In the following 1978–79 season, he was promoted to the senior squad by coach Hassan Othman.
-He helped the club win countless trophies during his tenure.
-One of his most memorable moments was the free-kick goal in the Asian Club Championship 1988-89 final which gave Al-Sadd their first Asian title.
+In 1976, Salman began his club career with Al-Sadd's youth team at the age of fourteen, two years later, he was promoted to the senior squad by coach Hassan Othman.
+At his time at youth level, he helped the team win the "Youth League" in the 1977–78 season.

+At senior level, Salman contributed several trophies during his tenure.
+One of his most memorable moments was a free-kick goal in the 1988–89 Asian Club Championship final which gave Al Sadd their first Asian title.

 International career

-Salman first represented the Qatar U–20 squad at the 1981 Youth World Cup.
-He was a key part in the team's progression to the final, scoring a hat-trick against Brazil U-20 scoring in the 10',54',87' minute.
-Earning Qatar U–20 a spot in the final.

-Salman also represented the Qatar olympic team at the 1984 Summer Olympics, and scored a brace against France, which account for the only two goals Qatar scored during the tournament.
+Salman first represented the Qatar Youth squad at the 1981 Youth World Cup.
+He was a key part in the team's progression to the final, scoring a hat-trick against Brazil Youth, finding the back of the net in the 10th, 54th, and 87th minute of the game.
+Earning Qatar Youth a spot in the final.
+Salman also represented the Qatar olympic team at the 1984 Summer Olympics, and scored a brace against France Olympic, which account for the only two goals Qatar scored during the tournament.
 He also played for the Qatar national football team at the Arabian Gulf Cup as well as the 1988 AFC Asian Cup finals, scoring a goal in the group stage.

+Personal life

+Salman's brother, Salah, was also a football player, who played for Al-Sadd and the Qatar national team.